-The Regulations provide for certain exceptions to this sanctions regime, in particular in relation to financial sanctions (for example to allow for frozen accounts to be credited with interest or other earnings) and also acts done for the purpose of national security or the prevention of serious crime.
-The Regulations also confer powers on the Secretary of State and the Treasury to issue licences in respect of activities that would otherwise be prohibited under the financial and trade sanctions imposed.
-Schedule 3 to these Regulations sets out the purposes pursuant to which the Treasury will issue such licences.
+Part 6 of the Regulations provides for certain exceptions to this sanctions regime, in particular in relation to financial sanctions (for example to allow for frozen accounts to be credited with interest or other earnings) and also acts done for the purpose of national security or the prevention of serious crime.
+The Regulations also confer powers on the Secretary of State and the Treasury to issue licences in respect of activities that would otherwise be prohibited under the financial and trade sanctions, and for the Secretary of State to issue directions in relation to a person subject to immigration sanctions.
+Schedule 4 to the Regulations sets out the purposes for which the Treasury may issue such licences authorising acts by a particular person.